UnplugCharger/Week-8-Ip/README.md

-# Week-8-Ip
-Week 8 IP
+# A Classification Model for Hyperthyroidsm